International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_5_System_Layer/3_5_2_IDS_Connector.md

 ## IDS Connector Functionalities

 The IDS Connector must include some essential functionality in its _Connector Core Service(s)_.
 The functionalities can be implemented in individual micro services or as a single comprehensive software block.
 In addition, the services do not have to be deployed in the same infrastructure.
-For example, it is possible to distinguish between the Data Plane and the Control Plane.

-The Control Plane covers all aspects from identity management, over the creation and discovery of data offers, to the negotiation of contracts.
-Lastly, the Control Plane also triggers the Data Plane after negotiating used technologies first.

-The Data Plane is treated separately from the Control Plane, as it can use a different transfer protocol.
-While the data offers and contracts are negotiated using e.g., an IDS protocol, the data transfer and storage of huge amounts of data can performed “out-of-band” with low latency using an appropriate technology.
-The modularity allows this to be substituted or augmented.
-Moreover, multiple transfer mechanisms to support diverse data types can be used in parallel.
-With this, the IDS Connector solves key aspects of how to handle streaming, large data transfer, and hyper scaling.
-For more details take a look at Section [3.3.4](../3_3_Process_Layer/3_3_4_Exchanging_Data.md).

 ![Connector Functional View](media/3.5.2.2_connector_functional_view.png)
 #### _Fig.
 3.5.2.2: Connector Functional View_